aditi-mittal-cmu/mittal-portfolio/finalProjectPart1.md

 Very recently, a friend of mine shared this article with me "https://www.independent.co.uk/news/business/news/gender-inequality-man-woman-switch-names-week-martin-schneider-nicky-knacks-pay-gap-a7622201.html?amp".
 This was published in 2017, where in a man and a woman switched their email signatures and the differences in how they were perceived/ treated was hard to ignore.
 What was surprising about this article?
 Nothing, actually.
 I remember thinking, "That makes sense, I've always had to work harder - to be acknowledged, respected".
 Things have not changed much since 2017 for women in the workplace.

-Now, if look at all the countries and their rankings from best to worst - we see the four Nordic countries, Iceland, Norway, Finland, and Sweden at the top.
+Now, if we look at all the countries and their rankings from best to worst - we see the four Nordic countries, Iceland, Norway, Finland, and Sweden at the top.
 Again, this doesn't come as a shock because all these countries have a high happiness index too.
 Could gender equality drive happiness index?
 Let's find out.

 Eventually, I would be diving deeper into the gender gap prevalent in the Tech industry, discussing typically the scenario in the US and India.